Part 3 - Device Registration

-In Part 1 and Part 2 of this walkthrough, we successfully built a custom API for our lōm mobile application that allows users to register and then log in.
-In this part, we’ll create a new API endpoint that allows devices to perform on-demand registration.
+In Part 1 and Part 2 of this walkthrough, we successfully built a custom API for our lōm mobile application that allows users to register and log in.
+In this tutorial, we’ll create a new API endpoint that allows devices to perform on-demand registration.

-Pairing a device to the user’s account is still one of the most complicated steps when initially setting up a consumer product.
+Pairing a device to the user’s account is one of the more complicated steps when initially setting up a consumer product.
 There are many different ways to accomplish this.
 The lōm product uses an access point mechanism where the user’s mobile phone is connected to an access point on the physical device itself.
-The registration flow is described below.
+The registration flow is described below:

 - The lōm device exposes an access point.